-The Bash Bunny contains a USB Mass Storage parition (also known as udisk) which is typically accessed via Arming Mode.
+The Bash Bunny contains a USB Mass Storage partition (also known as udisk) which is typically accessed via Arming Mode.
 This is the Bash Bunny flash drive to which payloads are copied.

 Keep this in mind as a payload which writes files to the USB Mass Storage partition within a loop will not have the opportunity to synchronize until the payload completes.
 This is why ending payloads with an LED FINISH command is advised.
 In this case, the payload developer is advised to use the sync command to ensure file synchronization is completed.